aerioeus/serverless_api_DynamoDB_EMR/Instructions.md

   ```shell
     npm install -g typescript
   ```
-  #### 2.12 Fow windows users it is required to install 7zip program because Windows has no inline utilities for creating zip archives.
+  #### 2.12 For Windows users it is required to install 7zip program because Windows has no inline utilities for creating zip archives.
 7z command is used inside the Windows deployment script to create am archive with the .js code.
   You can install it from here https://www.7-zip.org/download.html (it's free).
 Then you need to add the folder with the 7z.exe to Path environment variable (example here - https://help.goodsync.com/hc/en-us/articles/360007773451-Automated-Backup-with-Compression-and-Encryption ).

+  #### 2.13 For Linux/Mac you need the 'zip' program to be installed. zip command is used inside the Windows deployment script to create am archive with the .js code.

 ## 3. Deployment